rNLKJA/UoM-DS-2019-2024/README.md

 - There are lots of variety of uniformed search strategies.
 - Iterative deepening search uses only linear space and not much more time than other uninformed search algorithms.

+- Heuristics help reduce search cost, however, finding an optimal solution is still difficult.
+- Greedy best-first is not optimal but can be efficient.
+- A* search is complete and optimal but is prohibitive in memory.
+- Hill-climbing methods operate on complete-state formulations, requires less memeory, but not optimal.

 ---

 <div align=center><h4>Adversarial Search</h4></div>